Course

 Fever and Neutropenia

-Fever and neutropenia in the pediatric patient are common presenting problems that require expedited care.
-As more children are able receive their hematological and oncological treatments as outpatients, the number who require ED visits for treatment-induced neutropenia that develop fevers have increased.
+Fever and neutropenia in pediatric patients are common presenting problems that require expedited care.
+As more children can receive their hematological and oncological treatments as outpatients, the number who require ED visits for treatment-induced neutropenia that develop fevers has increased (1).

 Most caregivers will know to mention their child’s underlying diagnosis, but important pieces for the triage nurse to gather include: